 Content/Trigger Warning: Please be advised, the below article might mention trauma-related topics that include sexual assault & violence which could potentially be triggering.

 Post-Traumatic Stress Disorder (PTSD) is a condition that may develop following a terrifying or harrowing ordeal, especially an event during which one has feared personal harm or death.
 It is not uncommon for military veterans, rescue workers, and survivors of violent or dangerous situations to experience symptoms of PTSD at some point in their lives.
+They could also be prone to develop Delayed-Onset PTSD.
+Strides are beging made, as PTSD awareness month brings more understanding to this disorder every June.

 Traumatic events known to contribute to PTSD include military combat, serious vehicular or workplace accidents, and natural disasters like tornadoes and earthquakes.
 Physical violence, such as assault, rape, and child abuse, are also high on the list of contributing factors.